Reversing T cell dysfunction in cancer by multimodal genetic screening

 Project Overview

-My laboratory recently launched ReverT, a genome-wide CRISPR-Cas9 screening program to identify genes, the ablation of which reverses dysfunction in primary T cells.
-To de-risk this application, we have already successfully completed three such screens in vitro, focusing on:
+My laboratory recently launched ReverT, a genome-wide CRISPR-Cas9 screening program to identify genes, ablation of which reverses dysfunction in primary T cells.
+To de-risk this application, we have already successfully completed three such screens in vitro, for:

 1. Chronic antigen stimulation